Our Services

 Published on: 5/6/2026

-Apple cider vinegar’s acetic acid, antimicrobial properties, and antioxidant content may help balance urinary pH, inhibit harmful bacteria, and support both gut and bladder health as a complementary approach.
+Can apple cider vinegar (ACV) help with urinary tract health?
+Its acetic acid, antimicrobial properties, and antioxidants may help balance urinary pH, inhibit harmful bacteria, and support gut and bladder health as a complementary approach—not a replacement for medical treatment.

 Many patients ask why apple cider vinegar (ACV) shows up so often in bladder-health conversations.
 While it's not a magic cure, doctors sometimes recommend incorporating ACV for its potential benefits in maintaining healthy bladder function.
 Here's what you need to know: